eengl/ncepvpn/README.md

 ## Notes

 `ncepvpn` v1.1.0+ will create an openconnect config file, `.openconnect`, in the user's home directory.
 This gives the user the flexibility to add openconnect flags without the need to modify the `ncepvpn` script.
 The required flags will remain for `ncepvpn` to interface with openconnect properly (`-u`, `--background`, and `--pid-file=`).
+Please read the openconnect manual for proper syntax of the openconnect config file.